gngrninja/PSDsHook/README.md

 Then check out the [documentation](https://psdshook.readthedocs.io/en/latest/) and [examples](https://github.com/gngrninja/PSDsHook/tree/master/examples) to get started!

+Build instructions coming soon if you would like to build it yourself.
+Simply running build.ps1 should take care of the basic tasks.
+You can use the module from the /out directory if it compiles.

 ### Quick and Dirty

 To create the configuration file, run: